pengelana/VTL/README.md

 8. Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (before 11 a.m next day).
 9. Prepare for checkout, packing all your belongings and leave the room. **NOTE:** Normally elevator at quarantine floor will be locked, call the hotel reception before leaving the room.
 10. Checkout from the Hotel, close all the bills including room services etc.
+11. **NOTE:** After quarantine if additional days required before continue journey with Domestic flight, try to avoid crowded place, stay and eat within the hotel area.
-11. The **NEGATIVE** COVID-19 PCR result can be use for domestic flight within 3 days of the test.
+12. The **NEGATIVE** COVID-19 PCR result can be use for domestic flight within 3 days of the test.
-12. Verification with the Pedulilindungi will be required for each domestic flight, ensure that **NEGATIVE** COVID-19 PCR/ANTIGEN RAPID TEST results appear in the Pedulilindungi mobile app.
+13. Verification with the Pedulilindungi will be required for each domestic flight, ensure that **NEGATIVE** COVID-19 PCR/ANTIGEN RAPID TEST results appear in the Pedulilindungi mobile app.
-13. **NOTE:** **NEGATIVE** COVID-19 PCR results not required for Indonesia domestic flight.
+14. **NOTE:** **NEGATIVE** COVID-19 PCR results not required for Indonesia domestic flight.
-14. **NOTE:** **NEGATIVE** COVID-19 ART (ANTIGEN RAPID TEST) administered by medical professionals needed for Indonesia domestic flight.
+15. **NOTE:** **NEGATIVE** COVID-19 ART (ANTIGEN RAPID TEST) administered by medical professionals needed for Indonesia domestic flight.

 ![photo_2022-01-16_23-11-26](https://user-images.githubusercontent.com/787301/149665901-373a67c7-b2bf-41ce-abf1-3421597e6d84.jpg)